rerun-modules/rundeck-plugin/commands/remote-node-steps/README.md

     cp ./build/waitfor.zip $RDECK_BASE/libext

-You should immediately be able
+You should immediately be able to use the plugin.

 ### Defining Jobs using your step plugin